-- To maintain an overall updated overview of the company's risks. - To ensure that the board of directors and the management have an adequate and reassuring basis for decision-making. - To continuously assess whether the risk management and risk management system in DSS are appropriate. - To ensure that all DSS's risks are correctly identified, measured, managed and reported. - To ensure that DSS's investments are managed in accordance with the Prudent Person Principle (PPP) defined in solvency II article 132. - To advise the Management and the Board of Directors on risk management issues, including strategic matters such as business strategy, mergers and acquisitions and major projects and investments. - Control and ensure the quality of capital requirements calculated by the actuarial function.
+- To maintain an overall updated overview of the company's risks. - To ensure that the board of directors and the management have an adequate and reassuring basis for decision-making. - To continuously assess whether the risk management and risk management system in DSS are appropriate. - To ensure that all DSS's risks are correctly identified, measured, managed and reported. - To ensure that DSS's investments are managed in accordance with the Prudent Person Principle (PPP) defined in solvency II article 132. - To advise the Management and the Board of Directors on risk management issues, including strategic matters such as business strategy, mergers and acquisitions and major projects and investments. - Control and ensure the quality of capital requirements calculated by the finance department and controlled by the actuarial function-. - Ensure correct calculation of capital requirements, cf. the Eiopa solvency II standard model.

 The management of DSS establishes specific guidelines for the work of the risk management function.
-Furthermore, the risk management function must be organizationally and functionally separated from the units that take out and process insurance.
+Furthermore, the risk management function must be organisationally and functionally separated from the units that take out and process insurance.
 The risk management function is therefore able to work independently and without conflicts of interest.